Table of Contents

 Method 5.
 Add Unallocated Space to A Neighbor or Non-adjacent Partition

-When there is unused space on your disk or external hard drive, you may also not be able to see its full capacity on computer.
+When there is unused space on your disk or external hard drive, you may also not be able to see its full capacity on the computer.
 Only half or partial space is visible.

 In this case, you can either try to create new simple volumes as recommended in Method 3 or try the tips below to add unallocated space to other existing partitions that are adjacent or non-adjacent.